 The second is anyone who wants to invest in mutual funds.
 Again, without this investment vehicle as an option, M1 is not for you.

-If either of these investor types are you, keep reading for the best alternatives to M1 Finance.
+If you fall under either of these investor types, keep reading for the best alternatives to M1 Finance.

 Alternatives To M1